Shashankss1205/CodeGraphContext/README.md

 [![Discord](https://img.shields.io/badge/Discord-Join%20Chat-7289da?logo=discord&logoColor=white)](https://discord.gg/dR4QY32uYQ)

 An MCP server that indexes local code into a graph database to provide context to AI assistants.

+This repository is officially participating in Hacktoberfest 2025!

+Eligible PRs made in October 2025 will count towards Hacktoberfest rewards.

+Please contribute meaningfully—spam/low-quality PRs will be marked invalid.

+How to Participate
+1. Register at Hacktoberfest.com
+2. Check our open issues, especially those tagged hacktoberfest, good first issue, or help wanted.
+3. Follow our contributing guide below.
+4. Submit your PR and celebrate contributing to OSS!

 ### Indexing a codebase
 ![Indexing using an MCP client](https://github.com/Shashankss1205/CodeGraphContext/blob/main/images/Indexing.gif)